Atnia Card Game Rules Document

 Current speeds:

-• Slow speed cards cannot be played during combat, and cannot be played while there are other cards/effects already in dream.
+• Slow speed cards cannot be played during combat, and cannot be played while there are other cards/effects already in the horizon.

-• Fast speed cards can be played during combat, and can be played while there are other cards/effects already in dream.
+• Fast speed cards can be played during combat, and can be played while there are other cards/effects already in the horizon.

-• ∞ speed cards can be played during combat and can be played while there are other cards/effects already in dream.
-All ∞ speed cards and effects are always placed above and resolved before any non ∞ speed effects.
-No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player (if you play an ∞, you remain the active player and can continue playing cards).
+• Burst speed cards can be played during combat and can be played while there are other cards/effects already in the horizon.
+If you play a burst speed card/action, it resolves immediately and you remain the active player and can continue playing cards.
+All burst speed cards and effects are always placed above and resolved before any fast or slow speed effects.
+No player can take actions while they are in the horizon, and they do not affect which player is or becomes the active player.

 More info:

-• You may commit multiple non ∞ speed cards at once, although speed rules still apply, and you must choose an order for the cards to be placed into dream.
+• You may commit multiple fast/slow speed cards to the horizon at once, although speed rules still apply, and you must choose an order for the cards to be placed into the horizon.

-• When doing this, if there are no cards already in dream, you are able to play a slow speed card as the bottom card, and commit fast speed cards along with it on top of it (the slow speed card must always be on the bottom though, so you cannot play more than one at a time).
+• When doing this, if there are no cards already in the horizon, you are able to play a slow speed card as the bottom card, and commit fast speed cards along with it on top of it (the slow speed card must always be on the bottom though, as slow speed cards cannot be played when there are other cards on the horizon).

 Channel System

-All cards in hand can be channeled face up into the channel zone at ∞ speed any time you are the active player as a universal action.
-Channeling cards is primarily for increasing your source devotion to fulfill source requirements, and getting rid of cards you don’t want to replace them with new ones at the end of the round.
+All cards in hand can be channeled face up into the channel zone at ∞ speed.
+Channeling cards is primarily for increasing your source devotion to fulfill devotion requirements, and getting rid of cards you don’t want, so you can replace them with new ones at the end of the round.

 Round Phases